pedroarraes/quarkus-datagrid-sample/README.md

 # How to use Data Grid Proto Buffer in a quarkus native cloud application

-This smart start demostrates how to use a Data Grid Proto Buffer running in a quarkus native cloud application usinh hotrod protocol.
+This smart start demostrates how to use a Data Grid Proto Buffer running in a quarkus native cloud application using hotrod protocol.
 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Requeriments